edeuss/jellyfin-plugins/Jellyfin.Plugin.Animated.Music/README.md

 ## Features

-- **Animated Covers**: Support for animated GIF, MP4, WebM, MOV, and AVI files as album covers
+- **Animated Covers**: Support for animated GIF, MP4, WebM, MOV, and AVI files as album covers (square album cover video, replaces the image album cover)
-- **Vertical Backgrounds**: Support for vertical video backgrounds for music albums
+- **Vertical Backgrounds**: Support for vertical video backgrounds for music albums or tracks (a vertical background is a 9:16 aspect ratio video designed to fill the entire screen with playback controls overlaid at the bottom)

 ## Installation